VladyslavStolbov/BouncingDVD/README.md

 # BouncingDVD
-## A simple project with intention to rest from bigger project.
+A simple project with intention to rest from bigger one.